facebook

 The truth is that this is a ridiculous claim.
 Of course, Republicans can be Christians.

 It is just as ridiculous when people claim that Christians can’t be Democrats.
-But, this is something that devoted Christians who are vocal about their more democratic positions hear all the time.
-It is not at all uncommon, for someone like me, to get a private message or public comment where a concerned Christian Republican questions how these two convictions are compatible.
-They may even just claim, matter of factly, that they are not compatible.
+But this is something that devoted Christians who are vocal about their more democratic positions hear all the time.
+It is not at all uncommon for someone like me to get a private message or public comment where a concerned Christian Republican questions how these two convictions are compatible.
+They may even just claim, as a matter of fact, that they are not compatible.

 Democrats Hate God